periplume/ntnx-api/README.md

 # ntnx-api
 A containerized collection of command-line api tools for Nutanix.

-Design goal: a simplified and easily reproducable development environment for the lazy among us.
+Design goal: a simplified, predictable, and easily reproducable development environment for the lazy among us.
 Meant as a LAB environment for *demonstration* purposes only.
+Terminal (command line) only.

+Use it to play around with the APIs.
+Share it with customers who are curious about automation andi/or on the devops path.
+Show it off to prospective customers.

-Terminal (command line) only.  **Not for production systems.
+**Not for production systems.
 Use at your own risk.
 Not supported by Nutanix.**

 You say API, I say let's *see it* in action.
 I don't like GUIs, however pretty and delightful.
 Everything is programmable.
 Unbind yourself.
 Automate!

 ## Requirements
-1. Linux or Mac  (tested on Ubuntu 18.04 and Mac OS 10.14.6)
+1. Linux (*Ubuntu 18.04* tested) or Mac (*MacOS 10.14.6* tested)
 2. Docker

 ## Includes